ndejong/CakephpAutocachePlugin/README.markdown

 on from CakephpAutocacheBehavior on Mark Scherer's (https://github.com/dereuromark) suggestions, thanks Mark!

-The CakephpAutocachePlugin PHPUnit tests have successfully been run with:-
+The CakephpAutocachePlugin PHPUnit tests have been confirmed against:-
+ - cakephp-2.6.0-RC1
  - cakephp-2.5.7
  - cakephp-2.4.10
  - cakephp-2.3.10
+ - cakephp-2.2.9

 NB: CakephpAutocachePlugin uses Cache grouping functionality which only became available in CakePHP version 2.2 - Groups are defined on a per Model basis hence